Shot-noise processes with logarithmic response function and their scaling limits: Introduction

 Here, we consider Poisson shot noise under a proper definition of the shot space function (the impulse response), i.e. assuming that it depends on the ratio, instead of on the difference of times, and with a slowly-varying behavior.
 We analyze its finite-time properties as well as the asymptotic behavior.
 The most relevant feature is the following: At least in the simplest case of independent noises, the quadratic variation of the process is finite and equal to zero, contrary to what happens (under similar assumptions) for shot noise with regularly-varying shot space function.

 Moreover, we prove that the scaling limit of this process coincides with a generalization of fBm, called Hadamard-fBm and denoted as $B_\alpha^H:=\left\{B_\alpha^H(t) \right\}_{t \geq 0}$.
-The latter process was introduced and studied in \cite{BEG}: it is a centered, Gaussian process with the same one-dimensional distribution as Brownian motion, but with non-stationary increments displaying either short-range or long-range dependence, for $\alpha \in (0,1)$ and $\alpha \in (1,2)$, respectively.
+The latter process was introduced and studied in \cite{BEG}: it is a centered, Gaussian process with the same one-dimensional distribution (i.e. with the same first two moments) as Brownian motion, but with non-stationary increments displaying either short-range or long-range dependence, for $\alpha \in (0,1)$ and $\alpha \in (1,2)$, respectively.
 Many other properties of the process (i.e. H\"{o}lder continuity, quasi-helix behavior, power variation, local nondeterminism) are studied in \cite{BDM} where its Wiener integration theory is developed.

 This kind of diffusion processes (in the case $\alpha \in (1,2)$) are potential candidates to model financial time-series with standard mean square displacement, but with long-range dependence and non-stationary increments.
 We show that the shot noise defined here, in the special case of independence between noises and epochs, possesses scale-invariant autocorrelation function (with time lag $\tau$), even in the finite time-horizon; this means that it is well-suited for modeling ageing systems with such a feature.